MileHacker Logo

 Visa Application Process

 Most foreign nationals need a visa to enter Nigeria.
 The process involves several steps.
 Nigeria offers various visa types depending on your intention of visit: Tourist Visa, Business Visa, and Temporary Work Permit (TWP).
-The application process typically entails an online application through the Nigeria Immigration Service (NIS) portal.
-You complete the form, upload documents, and pay the fee online.
+The process for applying typically entails a digital application through the Nigeria Immigration Service (NIS) portal.
+You complete the form, upload documents, and settle the fee online.
 Following online submission, you usually schedule an appointment for an interview and biometric data capture at a Nigerian embassy or consulate.

 Entry Fees & Procedures

-Visa fees vary by nationality and visa type.
+Visa application costs vary by nationality and visa type.
 These fees are typically paid online during the application process.
 Upon arrival at Murtala Muhammed International Airport (LOS) in Lagos, you will proceed through standard immigration control.
 This involves presenting your passport, visa, and Yellow Fever certificate.
 Immigration officers may also collect biometric data, like fingerprints.
-Be prepared to answer questions about your purpose of visit and duration of stay.
+Be prepared to answer questions about your intention of visit and duration of stay.

 Required Documentation